csvpath/csvpath/csvpath/matching/functions/subtract.md

-# Add, Subtract, Multiply, Divide, Mod
+# Add, Subtract, Multiply, Divide, Mod, Int

-These functions work mostly the way you would expect.
-Numbers are upcast to float before the operations.
+These arithmetic functions work mostly the way you would expect.

+Numbers are upcast to floats before the operations.

 ## subtract() and minus()